Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Tuning the ancilla-cavity hybridization

-The ancilla can be tuned at discrete frequencies independantly from the qubit and cavity by applying an external magnetic flux $\Phi$ with one external coil as the sample is built with two superconducting loops of different sizes (see Ref \cite{Dassonneville2020}).
-This allows to tune the hybridisation conditions and thus the different parameters in Eqs.~\ref{eq:H_polaritons} and \ref{eq:polariton_decay}.
+The ancilla can be tuned at discrete frequencies independently of the qubit and cavity.
+This is possible because the transmon molecule possesses two superconducting loops of different sizes with a high area ratio of 26 (see \cref{App:sample_setup} and \ref{App:Molecule_Hamiltonian}).
+Using one external coil, we can thus tune with a step precision of $\Phi_0/26$ the flux determining the ancilla frequency while the loop defining the qubit frequency still experiences an integer value of flux quantum $\Phi_0$.
+This allows to tune the hybridization conditions and thus the different parameters in Eqs.~\ref{eq:H_polaritons} and \ref{eq:polariton_decay}.
 We extracted these parameters (see Figs. \ref{fig:principe}.c-f) as function of the hybridization angle by measuring at different flux points.
 The non-perturbative cross-Kerr couplings $\chi_{l}$ and $\chi_{u}$ are well-fitted by a bare qubit-ancilla cross-Kerr coupling $g_{zz}/2\pi = \SI{34.5}{MHz}$ (\cref{fig:principe}.c).
 The polaritons self-Kerr and cross-Kerr couplings $U_{ll}$, $U_{uu}$, and $U_{lu}$ are well fitted with the polariton model with a bare ancilla anharmoncity $U_a/2\pi = \SI{13.5}{MHz}$ (\cref{fig:principe}.d).
 The polariton decay rates are only qualitatively fitted by the polariton model (\cref{fig:principe}.e) with bare cavity and bare ancilla decay rates $\kappa_c/2\pi = \SI{12.7}{MHz}$ and $\kappa_a/2\pi = \SI{5.6}{MHz}$.
 Discrepancies may be explained by the fact that the bare ancilla decay rate can vary with its frequency due to the presence of other losses like fluctuating two-level systems, or that there is residual parasitic transverse coupling between the ancilla and cavity with the qubit (see Ref.~\cite{Dassonneville2020}).